vimes1984/foundation-angular-admin/README.md

 * admin
 * editpage
 * edituser
+* pagescollection ( you will probably need to edit this to adapt to your own personal template)
+* pagesingle ( and this one aswell to match your own front end layoput...)
 We are using http://docs.meteor.com/#/full/accounts_api so you will need to set up signin/up forms or use something like: https://atmospherejs.com/meteor/accounts-ui ...

 To you can place a link to the admin like so: